 It is estimated that the number of children in Australia with learning disabilities is between three and five percent of the total student population.
 Such learning difficulties can have a far-reaching impact on an individual’s academic achievement as well as on their emotional wellbeing.

 Many parents or carers notice that their child is struggling at school but are unsure about the steps they should take or how best to support their child.
 There are often many questions that parents have regarding the underlying reasons for their child’s specific difficulties and who they should seek advice and assistance from.

 This Guide is designed to answer some of these questions.
 It has been developed to provide parents and carers with current information about the nature of learning disabilities and to offer practical guidance on the most appropriate identification, intervention and support.
-This edition has been revised to be consistent with new research findings and current practice, but includes much of the highly-valued information from the first edition.
+This edition has been revised to be consistent with new research findings and current practice, but includes much of the highly-valued information from previous editions.